DonggeJia/LDPMLab/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://DonggeJia.github.io/LDPMLab.jl/dev/)
 [![Coverage](https://codecov.io/gh/DonggeJia/LDPMLab.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/DonggeJia/LDPMLab.jl)

-- LDPMLab, is a integral, open-source and high-performance Julia package for the state of the art of Lattice discrete particle model (LDPM), first inovated by Prof Cusatis of Northwestern in 2011.
+- LDPMLab, is a integral, open-source and high-performance Julia package for the state of the art of Lattice discrete particle model (LDPM), first inovated by Prof. Cusatis of Northwestern in 2011.

 - This software tracks the cutting-edge advance of LDPM, incorparating its variants in simulating mechanical and frature behaviors of particle-reinforced materials with or without bar reinforcements, and mass transportation in heterogenious materials.